wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;Krishnamurti too, speaks of living in awareness.

-**M:**&ensp;He always aims directly at the ‘ultimate’.
+**M:**&ensp;He always aims directly at the “ultimate”.
 Yes, ultimately all *yoga*s end in your *adhi-yoga*, the marriage of consciousness (the bride) to life (the bridegroom).
 Consciousness and being (<span data-tippy-content="“The ideal; pure and true essence (nature)” of an entity or existence.
 It can thus be concluded as “the self-existent or universal spirit, Brahman”.
-Opposite is ‘<em>asat</em>’.">sad</span>–<span data-tippy-content="Universal consciousness.">chit</span>) meet in bliss (<span data-tippy-content="Bliss, happiness.">ananda</span>).
+Opposite is “<em>asat</em>”.">sad</span>–<span data-tippy-content="Universal consciousness.">chit</span>) meet in bliss (<span data-tippy-content="Bliss, happiness.">ananda</span>).
 For bliss to arise there must be meeting, contact, the assertion of unity in duality.

-**Q:**&ensp;Buddha too, has said that for the attainment of <span data-tippy-content="“A state of ‘ultimate’ peace that is achieved with the uprooting and final dissolution of the volitional formations”.
+**Q:**&ensp;Buddha too, has said that for the attainment of <span data-tippy-content="“A state of “ultimate” peace that is achieved with the uprooting and final dissolution of the volitional formations”.
 Liberation from matter and union with the Supreme Spirit (Brahman).">nirvana</span> one must go to living beings.
 Consciousness needs life to grow.

 **M:**&ensp;The world itself is contact — the totality of all contacts actualised in consciousness.
 The spirit touches matter and consciousness results.
 Such consciousness, when tainted with memory and expectation, becomes bondage.
 Pure experience does not bind; experience caught between desire and fear is impure and creates <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.